ModernWarfareChess/MWChess/rule/MWChessRule_EN.md

   - The movement of friendly ***Bishops*** depends on the position of ***rooks***; a ***bishop*** may be moved to any square in the same ***rank*** or ***file*** as a friendly ***rook***.

-  #### Symbolism:
-  - The ***rook*** symbolizes electronic reconnaissance and support systems in modern warfare, such as radar, satellites, and communication nodes.
-While they lack offensive capability, they are critical to decision-making and strike coordination.
-Their high mobility and inability to capture highlight the covert and non-combat nature of such systems.

   #### Example:

   In the figure below, the white ***rook*** on ***d4*** can move diagonally to any highlighted square.
 Since rooks cannot capture, the black ***king*** was able to safely move from ***b7*** to ***b6*** in the previous move.